Thimoteus/purescript-reddit-api/docs/Reddit.md

 ``` purescript
 commentThread :: forall s e.
 (Requestable s) => Post -> Maybe s -> R e CommentThread
 ```

+CommentThreads are a tuple of a Post and an array of Comments, representing the selftext post/linkpost and comment tree.

 #### `commentThread'`